Phillips Mountains

+Location

+The Phillips Mountains are north of the terminus of Balchen Glacier in Block Bay, facing the Fosdick Mountains to the south of the glacier.

+Hermann Nunatak, Hutcheson Nunataks and Abele Nunatak are to the east and Adams Rocks to the west.

+Features of the range include, from west to east, Favela Rocks, Webster Bluff, Lewis Rocks, Mount June, Groux Rock, Mount Paige, Mount Carbone and Reddick Nunatak.

 Geography and geology

 The range spans about 40 mi from west to east with elevations near 1000 m.

 Individual mountains are aligned northeast–southwest or northwest–southeast.

 Mountains and nunataks are composed of either Ford granodiorite (Devonian age), or Byrd Coast granite (Cretaceous age).

 Nunataks are mostly found north of the mountain range.